Porto Boat Bridge disaster: The First Battle of Porto

 In the Napoleonic wars, French and Spanish troops briefly conquered Portugal in 1807, before being expelled by Portuguese and English forces in 1808.
-In January 1809 Napoleon ordered a second attempt.
+In January 1809, Napoleon ordered a second attempt.
 French troops commanded by Marshall Soult crossed Portugal's northern border with a view to taking Porto and then proceedings south to Lisbon.
-Soult's army captured the city of Chaves in central north Portugal on the 12th March.
-They proceeded west towards Porto, capturing Braga on the 20th March.
+Soult's army captured the city of Chaves in central north Portugal on 12 March.
+They proceeded west towards Porto, capturing Braga on 20 March.

-On the 28th March, now outside of Porto, Soult wrote to the Bishop of Porto, in charge of the city, stating that the French only wished to free Portugal of the English, and asking for no resistance but threatening "rivers of blood" should it be offered.
+On 28 March, now outside of Porto, Soult wrote to the Bishop of Porto, in charge of the city, stating that the French only wished to free Portugal of the English, and asking for no resistance but threatening "rivers of blood" should it be offered.

 That same day, French troops probed the city's defensive lines, which stretched around Porto from the coastal fortress of São Francisco Xavier in the west to the riverside district of Freixo, in the parish of Campanhã, at the eastern limits of the city, but their initial attacks met no success.
 The next morning, at 6 a.m. on 29 March, French forces launched a full-scale assault along the entire defensive line, gradually breaking through as fear and disorder spread among the defenders.

 Though the Portuguese troops outnumbered the French, the defenders were poorly trained, organised and armed.
 Before the battle, the Bishop had already retreated to the Gaia side of the river.
-On the 29th March, the French captured the city with minimal losses, and in the afternoon Soult permitted the city to be sacked (looted by his troops), the sacking to continue until the 1st April.
+On 29 March, the French captured the city with minimal losses, and in the afternoon Soult permitted the city to be sacked (looted by his troops), the sacking to continue until 1 April.